djones2085/meal-prep-coordinator/README.md

 - [ ] Data modeling consideration: Evolve 'cook' representation to 'cook_session' for better tracking
 - [ ] Advanced security rules - *Initial role-based rules implemented (users, recipes, mealCycles, orders); admins have broader permissions, users restricted.
 MealCycles not deletable.
 Further review and refinement pending.*
 - [ ] Robust unit conversion logic (potentially as a shared utility or microservice)

+## Security Recommendations

+- **Recipe Notes Permissions**: The current Firestore security rule for updating recipes (`recipes/{recipeId}`) allows any authenticated user to modify the `notes` array if it's the only field being changed.
+The client-side UI in `RecipeDetailPage.jsx` handles author-only edit/delete logic.
+This is a "soft" rule for write operations.
+Read access to notes is not currently restricted by role at the server level. *Future enhancement: Consider moving notes to a subcollection to enable server-enforced role-based read restrictions (e.g., only 'cooks' can read notes) and more granular server-side validation for write operations (add, edit, delete by author or admin).*
+- **Review Admin-Only Actions**: Several TODOs exist in `firestore.rules` (e.g., recipe creation, meal cycle creation/update) that are currently open to any authenticated user but intended for admins.
+These should be reviewed and restricted to admin users as soon as the admin role is fully implemented and testable in rules.
+- **Comprehensive Rule Review**: The note under "Backend Services > Advanced security rules" in the Project Status section highlights that a further review and refinement of all Firestore rules is pending.
+This should be prioritized to ensure all data access is appropriately restricted based on user roles and context.

 ## Development Setup